laurasheach/TestNewComputer/README.md

 # TestNewComputer
-Test Repo for new Computer
+Test Repo for new Computer from Terminal